-Free Markets Building Community Building Sustainable Relationships Through Business Connections
+Free Markets Building Community Building Sustainable Relationships Through Business Connections in 2017

 Development efforts that build relationships at the grassroots level yield the best results in the field.
 That's why we integrate our projects with into international business networks.
 This collaborative model of corporate social responsibility (CSR) is a win-win for U.S. companies and communities in emerging and frontier markets as they innovate and work together to alleviate poverty and reduce human trafficking.
 To learn how PIER aligns CSR projects with business and community interests, please contact us.
 We currently work extensively in Colombia and have completed or are developing CSR projects for U.S. companies with suppliers or customers in Honduras, Costa Rica, and parts of Africa.